MicrosoftDocs/Viva/WorkplaceAnalytics/Use/org-effectiveness.md

 In this example, they are _External network size_, _1:1 meeting hours with direct manager_, and _Percentage of network from external relationships_.

 Below these metrics summaries, the results for each metric are described in detail.
 Each detail section contains a description called **Why it matters**.
 This section explains why this metric analysis result is useful.
-Each section also contains an information (i) icon that you can select to learn more about the metric.
+Each section also contains an information icon &mdash; &#x24D8; &mdash; that you can select to learn more about the metric.

 Although the **Result** page is read-only, you can download it into an Excel workbook file that you can open in Microsoft Excel or share with others.